velvia/links/README.md

 * [Thyme and Parsley](https://github.com/Ichoran/thyme) - microbenchmarking and profiling tools, seems useful
 * [ScalaStyle](http://www.scalastyle.org/) - Scala style checker / linter
 * [Linter](https://github.com/jorgeortiz85/linter) - Scala linter compiler plugin
+* [scala type debugger](http://lampwww.epfl.ch/~plocinic/type-debugger-tutorial/tutorial.html) - Still in alpha, but a great UI to explore how scalac type system works, and debug compilation problems in your code

 SBuild seems like a promising replacement for SBT.
 Still Scala, but much much simpler, more like Scala version of Make.
 With MVN dependency and ScalaTest support.